 Why You Should Trust Us

 Our lead review editor, Ethan Newman, heads up the testing process for our hands-on review of rope lights.
-With over a decade of home improvement and backyard projects, Ethan is well-versed in creating a nice space, to which lighting plays an important part.
-We turn to him for home good reviews because not only is he a homeowner, but he also manages three vacation rental units with patios and different outdoor and indoor lighting needs.
+With over a decade of home improvement and backyard projects, Ethan is well-versed in creating a nice space, in which lighting plays an important part.
+We turn to him for home goods reviews because not only is he a homeowner, but he also manages three vacation rental units with patios and different outdoor and indoor lighting needs.
 Rentals can see more use and abuse than a typical home, so Ethan is always on the lookout for something that can both stand up to heavy use and is easy to use.

 We independently purchased the products tested here after extensive research.
 We created a rubric to test them for what we thought were the most important performance areas and used measurable tests to evaluate them.
 We comparatively tested them for brightness, waterproofness, kinking, mounting, and ease of use.
-To measure brightness, we used a light meter app and measured both the cumulative brightness of the entire light, as well as comparative brightness by measuring just 24 inches of each light.
-For durability, we left them in the sun in triple-digit (Fahrenheit) heat waves, as well as soaking them for half an hour under a sprinkler to test waterproof claims.
-For ease of use and features, we field tested them both outside and around our house in different situations where rope lights might be appropriate.
+To measure brightness, we used a light meter app and measured both the cumulative brightness of the entire light as well as comparative brightness by measuring just 24 inches of each light.
+For durability, we left them in the sun in triple-digit (Fahrenheit) heatwaves, as well as soaking them for half an hour under a sprinkler to test waterproof claims.
+For ease of use and features, we field-tested them both outside and around our house in different situations where rope lights might be appropriate.

 Analysis and Test Results